cbarbu/multilingualShinyApp/README.md

 A way to build a multilingual Shiny app using a double list and renderUI.

-This is a fork from https://github.com/chrislad/multilingualShinyApp *switching to json for translation file* and *adding helper functions*.
+This is a fork from https://github.com/chrislad/multilingualShinyApp **switching to json for translation file** and **adding helper functions**.

 Local test run : shiny::runApp()

 If missing translations, the app saves missing information in missingTranslations.txt,

-UpdateMissingTranslation() # to check for missing translations and update 'translation.json' UpdateTranslation() # to update 'translation.bin' after manual changes to 'translation.json'
+UpdateMissingTranslation() # to check for missing translations and update 'translation.json', offers direct editing in vim UpdateTranslation() # to update 'translation.bin' after manual changes to 'translation.json'

 To use in an other app, just copy this folder in then in app.R or server.R add: